Masters in Nursing Programs

 Masters in Nursing programs typically highlight one specific aspect of nursing such as family care, psychiatric or gynecological nursing.
 Those who take part in an MSN program could also study clinical nurse leadership, nursing administration, or nurse education, among other areas.
 The coursework involved usually focuses on advanced nursing theories, nursing management, current research, social and physical sciences, and clinical practice.

 GradSchools.com Top Schools with Nursing Masters – 8 Degrees* in Raleigh

 MSNs For Nurses and Non-Nurses

-Nursing masters programs are often designed to help current RNs broaden their grasp of nursing science, and refine professional nursing skills based on career pursuits.
+Some of the best msn programs in Raleigh are often designed to help current RNs broaden their grasp of nursing science, and refine professional nursing skills based on career pursuits.
 These programs typically build on the bachelor of science in nursing (BSN) degree.
 That said, if you are not an RN, you could look for an MSN program that is designed to help you prepare to take licensure exams.

 How many years to get a masters degree in nursing?

 Earning a Master of Science in Nursing degree often require two years of full-time study.
 If this does not work for your schedule, some schools of nursing offer part-time and/or accelerated paths.

 Most Masters in Nursing programs are built upon a core of theory, research and clinical practice.
 A MSN curriculum usually integrates these elements in a course of study that requires about 36 credits.
 These are often divided between 18 credits of core courses and 18 credits in a specialty area.

 How has earning a Masters in Nursing prepared you:

 As I reflect on the nursing degree program, the most significant experiences were related to my work in Change Theory and Systems Thinking.
 Both prepared me for healthcare.